jlmurdoch/raspio-duino-setup/README.md

 ```

 ## Compiling An Example Program
-If a test program is needed or you wish to avoid using the Arduino IDE, this is a compilation example, building the binary and hex output:
+If a test program is needed or one wishes to avoid using the Arduino IDE, in the blink-test directory is a compilation example that blinks the PB5 LED.

+Building the binary and hex output is as follows:
 ```
+cd blink-test/
 avr-gcc -Os -mmcu=atmega328p -c blink-test.c
 avr-gcc -mmcu=atmega328p -o blink-test.elf blink-test.o
 avr-objcopy -O ihex blink-test.elf blink-test.hex
 rm blink-test.o blink-test.elf
 ```

-This code simply blinks the LED.
-A precompiled version is in the repository.

 ## Uploading To The Chip
 To upload a hex file: